 A direct flight from El Nido to Coron is the quickest way to travel between the islands.

-Getting to the airport from El Nido town is simple as its only five kilometers from the city center.
+Getting to the airport from El Nido town is simple as its only 3 miles from the city center.
 Sporadic public buses run this way out of town, but the easiest option is to book a private tuk-tuk or taxi through your hotel.
 This will cost you anything between $10 and $15, depending on your negotiation skills.

 Once you touch down in Coron, there are numerous ways to get to your chosen accommodation.
 Outside of the arrivals lounge, minivans wait to take you to Coron Town for a fixed price of 150 pesos $7.
 Alternatively, ask your hotel to arrange a driver to pick you up and take you from door to door.